Best Personal Item Backpacks 2026: 5 Packs That Fit Under the Seat

 FAQ

-What size backpack is safest for Spirit and Frontier?
+What size backpack is safest for Frontier?

-The safest backpack for Spirit and Frontier is one that stays at or below 18" x 14" x 8" when fully packed.
+The safest backpack for Frontier is one that stays at or below 18" x 14" x 8" when fully packed.
 Don’t rely on empty dimensions alone.
 Keep front pockets flat, avoid overstuffed bottle pockets, and leave a little compression room so the bag can slide into the sizer without a fight.

 Can a 28L backpack work as a personal item?